Configuring Risk Levels

 • Virus: Emails that contain signs attributed to confirmed viruses.

-• Impersonation: Messages that have signs that they are from a sender other than the sender visible to the recipient.
+• Impersonation: Messages with signs from a sender other than the sender visible to the recipient.

 • Dangerous extension: The email may contain a macro, encrypted file, or potentially unwanted application (PUA).